Pwll: Aviation history

-On 17 June 1928 pioneering aviatrix Amelia Earhart landed near the village in a Fokker F.VIIb/3m after flying exactly 20 hours and 40 minutes non-stop from Trepassey Harbor, Newfoundland.
+On 17 June 1928 pioneering aviator Amelia Earhart landed near the village in a Fokker F.VIIb/3m after flying exactly 20 hours and 40 minutes non-stop from Trepassey Harbor, Newfoundland.
 She became the first woman to fly non-stop across the Atlantic.
 A commemorative blue plaque now marks the site.
 As most of the flight was on instruments and because Earhart had no training for this type of flying, she did not pilot the aircraft.
 When interviewed after landing, she said, "Stultz did all the flying—had to.
 I was just baggage, like a sack of potatoes."
 She added, "... maybe someday I'll try it alone."
 In 1932 she completed her solo transatlantic flight.